Building – Updated 12/12/25

 God has truly blessed us with this property and entrusted us with the great task of stewardship over these material goods.
 The principle of stewardship is built on two simple premises: God owns it, and we manage it.
 God gives what is His, and He instructs us to use those things well and use them in a manner that is consistent with His desires and purposes.

-Are we really being a wise steward?
-What do we need to be concerned about in the stewardship of the property God has entrusted to us?
-How can we better steward this invaluable location to bring more glory to God, to be a bright light in the neighborhood, to reflect His desires and purposes?
+How can we grow in our stewardship?
+What are our priorities in the stewardship of the property God has entrusted to us?
+How can we better steward this invaluable location: to bring more glory to God, to be a bright light in the neighborhood, to reflect His desires and purposes, to pass on a legacy to the next generations?

 More than a Building